cashshuffle/spec/CASHFUSION.md

 # CashFusion

-Author: Jonald Fyookball and the BCH Wallet Developers
+Authors: Jonald Fyookball and the BCH Wallet Developers

 ## Introduction